 Very truly yours,

 Ernest Bloch (Composer, Director Cleveland Conservatory.)
 8

-In this letter, which was written after seeing Stieglitz’s initial cloud photographs, he describes in detail portraits, hands and building photos that he no doubt saw on more than one visit to Stieglitz’s gallery and in discussions at more than one Saturday dinner.
-The key line for Bloch given his clear predisposition is– “the dead camera and all other technical means are only tools in his hands” Bloch has certainly been converted.
+In this letter, which was written after seeing Stieglitz’s initial cloud photograph series, Bloch described in detail portraits, hands, and building photographs that he no doubt saw on more than one visit to Stieglitz’s gallery.
+The key line for Bloch, given his clear predisposition, was “the dead camera and all other technical means are only tools in his hands.”
+Bloch has certainly been converted by Stieglitz’s photographs.
 The transition from 1916 was complete.
-Bloch himself wrote years later in a tribute published in the 1947 memorial portfolio of Stieglitz’s photographs:
+Bloch himself wrote years later in a tribute published in the 1947 Stieglitz Memorial Portfolio:

-Bloch’s predisposition towards the synesthetic combined with the example of Alfred Stieglitz wielding “the Machine” make it natural to see photographs of clouds as music—details as instruments from an orchestra.
-By 1922 Stieglitz knew that Bloch regarded his photographic work very highly.
+Bloch’s predisposition toward the synesthetic combined with the example of Alfred Stieglitz wielding “the Machine” make it natural to see photographs of clouds as music—details as the sound of instruments from an orchestra.
 He had already converted Bloch.
 He knew Bloch’s effusive personality.
-His ability to predict the enthusiastic response Bloch might have to the cloud photographs was based on personal knowledge.
-His letter following the meeting reveals his thanks but also his feelings of kinship with Bloch- They were both hypochondriacs as well as believing each was very much isolated.
-That is what gives Stieglitz prediction of the response such a ring of truth–It is exactly how Bloch was and it is probably exactly what he would say:
+Stieglitz’s ability to predict the enthusiastic response Bloch might have to the cloud photographs was based on personal knowledge.
+Stieglitz’s letter following the meeting reveals his thanks but also his feelings of kinship with Bloch.
+That is what gives Stieglitz prediction of the response such a ring of truth.
+It is exactly how Bloch was and it is probably exactly what he would say:

 Bloch Photographs the “Soul” of Trees